wismh/wind-engine/docs/sdd.md

 - Linux `.desktop` entry + icon-cache install — no `install()` target exists for games yet; out of scope until one does.
 - macOS `.icns`/bundle path (§19.2) is untested in this repo's CI — no macOS machine or preset exists to build/run it on.
 - Tying the splash screen (§20) to real asset-load completion instead of a fixed fade-in/hold/fade-out timer — not v1 (§20.4).
+- Per-pixel (framebuffer-alpha) click-through — v1 is bounding-box hit-test only (§21.4).
+- Transparent/borderless/always-on-top windows are validated on Windows only; Linux (compositor-dependent) and macOS are untested (§21.2, same status as the macOS icon path in §17 above).
+- Per-window `Camera` / world rendering — v1 renders `Renderable`s only into `kPrimaryWindow`; secondary windows are UI-only (§21.1).
+- Multi-monitor coordinate edge cases (DPI scaling differences between monitors, a window straddling two displays) — `set_window_position` takes virtual-desktop coordinates and does no clamping/validation in v1.

 ---